-Marcene has been rescuing dogs for over 4 years, and has saved hundreds of dogs.
-She volunteers her time, juggling her rescue work around her job, family and her own dogs.
+Marcene has been rescuing dogs for over 7 years, and has successfully saved and re homed hundreds of dogs.
+She volunteers her time, juggling her rescue work around her job, family and her own 4 rescue dogs.

-The rescue relies solely on public donations to help the dogs.
-We fundraise to cover vets bills, transportation costs and to help buy food and supplies for the dogs under our care.
-We are always very grateful for any donations received and to volunteers who fundraise for the rescue.
+The rescue relies on public donations, fundraising and sponserships to help the dogs.
+We are always looking for ways to fundraise to cover vets bills, transportation costs and to help buy food and supplies for the dogs under our care abroad.

 Why Rescue from Abroad?